galbiston/geosparql-fuseki/README.md

 --update, -u
 ```

 The server accepts updates to modify the dataset.
+Inferencing and spatial indexing will not be applied until the server is restarted.
 Default: false

 ### 5) TDB folder
 ```